team113sanger/uveal_melanoma_specific_vulnerabilities/README.md

 "filter_depmap.R":
 - Divides DepMap data into two groups: "SKCM" and "Pan-cancer"
-- Selects only common genes
+- Filters DepMap and UVM data for only common genes

 ### Calculate fold changes and plot
 Output plots are in "plots".